RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 Other possible kinds of links include media links, such as the [`<img>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), [`<audio>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio), or [`<video>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) tags with the corresponding [`src` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-src).
 Non-HTML sources can also mention other websites, like [JSON](https://www.json.org/json-en.html) or plain text documents.
 In these cases, any value that looks like a URL is treated as a mention.

-#### 1.2.
-Find the Location of the Target Website's Webmention Endpoint
+#### Find the Target Website's Webmention Endpoint

-The target website advertises its Webmention endpoint.
-This is either done via an HTML [`<link>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) with the [`rel` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#rel) set to `webmention`:
+The Webmention endpoint of the target website is discovered.
+The target website advertises it's endpoint by either an HTML [`<link>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) with the [`rel` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#rel) set to `webmention`:

 ```html
 <link href="https://mi.within.website/api/webmention/accept" rel="webmention" />